TITLE 16 OCCUPATIONAL

 soft tissue structures, and specific injection sites;

-and neurological functional evaluation;
+(4) orthopedic and neurological functional

-platelet rich plasma and prolozone;
+(5) the use of platelet rich plasma and prolozone;

-(6) theory and
+(6) theory and practice of advanced neural

-practice of advanced neural therapy techniques;
+therapy techniques;

-(7) differentiation
+(7) differentiation and selection of

-defined in Paragraph (2) of Subsection F of 16.2.20.8 NMAC; and
+Paragraph (2) of Subsection F of 16.2.20.8 NMAC; and

-E. 30 hours of diagnostic musculoskeletal
+E. 30 hours of diagnostic

-ultrasound and ultrasound guided musculoskeletal procedures from a board
+musculoskeletal ultrasound and ultrasound guided musculoskeletal procedures

-approved course; and
+from a board approved course; and

 F. six hours in the theory and practice

-of advanced injection therapy techniques including: mesotherapy
+of advanced injection therapy techniques including: mesotherapy for cellulite

-for cellulite reduction, refer to Subsection F of 16.2.18.14 NMAC and apitherapy: at least half of these hours shall be in
+and apitherapy: at least half of these hours shall be in clinical practice; a

-will be considered to meet these hours.
+or apitherapy will be considered to meet these hours.

-16.2.18.18 INJECTION THERAPY EDUCATIONAL
+16.2.18.18 INJECTION THERAPY EDUCATIONAL COURSE

-COURSE CURRICULUM: The injection therapy educational course
+CURRICULUM: The injection therapy educational course

 curriculum shall provide the doctor of oriental medicine, who successfully